Metaprogramming: Quotation and Quasiquotation

 expr(expression)

-The expr() function captures the code you provide as an Expression object.
+The expr() function captures the code as a naked Expression object.
+The current environment is not stored.

 e = expr(1 + 2)